 The purpose of VA Education Benefits is to provide educational assistance for the readjustment of Service members to civilian life after their separation from military service.
 The Education department can help you navigate differences between the Montgomery GI Bill and the Post-9/11 GI Bill and help determine what GI Bill benefit is right for you.
 For further information, visit the official GI Bill website.

-Thanks to our partnership with Craven Community College, the Military Academic Skills Program (MASP) is available.
-MASP is a FREE three-week educational program for active-duty Service members, with an overall objective of improving the competencies of active duty enlisted personnel in the academic skills of reading, mathematics, communications, and writing.
-A Service member who successfully completes MASP will return to his or her command better prepared to perform and enhance the military mission.
-Increasing one’s academic skills allows for increased opportunity within the military, such as qualifying for additional Military Occupational Specialties (MOS), Warrant Officer Programs, and a number of other service connected programs to name a few.
-The MASP program is administered by Craven Community College aboard MCAS Cherry Point in the Jerry Marvel Training & Education Building, 4335.
-A minimum of 10 students is required in order for classes to be provided.
+Thanks to our partnership with Craven Community College, the Military Academic Skills Program (MASP) is available for 2021.
+MASP is a FREE three-week educational program for active duty enlisted personnel, with an overall objective of improving the competencies in the academic skills areas of reading, mathematics, communications, and writing.
+A Service Member who successfully completes MASP will return to his or her command better prepared to perform and enhance the military mission.
+MASP is also available to military family members and civilians as space allows and at a cost of $180 paid to Craven Community College.
+Increasing one’s academic skills allows for increased opportunity within the military, such as qualifying for additional Military Occupational Specialties (MOS), Warrant Officer Program and a number of other service connected programs.
+The MASP program is administered by Craven Community College.
+A minimum of 10 students is required in order for class to be provided.

 MASP Class Schedule

-To register or for a class schedule, please call (252) 466-3500 or visit the Personal and Professional Development Education Program Office located in the Jerry Marvel Training & Education Building 4335, Room 109.
+To register, please call (252) 466-3500 or visit the Personal and Professional Development Education Program Office located in the Jerry Marvel Training & Education Building 4335, Room 109.

 The MASP is also available to military family members and civilians as space allows.
-There is a fee for all non-active duty participants, and registration must be completed with Mrs. Kim Zaccardelli , Craven Community College, email@example.com, 252-444-6013.
+There is a fee for all non-active duty participants, and registration must be completed with Megan Johnson, Craven Community College, 252-444-6013 or email@example.com.

 Online Academic Skills Course (OASC)